Phil Brown (footballer, born 1959): Barrow

 On 21 March 2022, Brown was appointed manager of League Two club Barrow on a contract until the end of the 2021–22 season.
 At the time of his appointment Barrow were just six points clear of the relegation zone with the team placed in 21st having played a game less.
 Despite starting his spell in charge with three successive defeats, seven points from their next three matches, including a 4–0 thrashing of league leaders Forest Green Rovers, saw Barrow secure their Football League status for another season.
 Despite survival, negotiations with the club about Brown taking on the role on a permanent basis were unsuccessful and Brown subsequently left the club.

+Kidderminster Harriers

+On 10 January 2024, Brown was appointed manager of National League bottom club Kidderminster Harriers on a contract until the end of the season.
+Despite having overseen an initial upturn in form, winning six of his first eight matches in charge, Brown was unable to prevent the club being relegated.
+Following the final match of the season, Brown and his assistant Neil McDonald both signed new two-year contracts.

+Seeking an immediate return to the National League, Brown was twice named National League North Manager of the Month, in November 2024, and again in March 2025 following a run of seven wins to keep the club in the hunt for automatic promotion.
+However, on 7 May 2025, Brown was sacked, after failing to win promotion back to the National League.

+Peterborough Sports

+On 11 September 2025, Brown was appointed manager of National League North bottom side Peterborough Sports.